ibandim123/ibandim123/README.md

 - 🔭 I'am student IT System and Development in UNINTER college.
 - 💼 I’m currently working at OTIMIZE IT like intern; E-Commerce and App Development Company.
 - 📓 I’m currently learning Javascript, Node.JS, SaSS, React, Next.JS, French Language and Upgrade my english to advanced
--  ♠  I have experience in Wordpress plataform for E-Commerce, Javascript, HTML, CSS and Windows System.
+-  ♠  I haved experience in Wordpress plataform for E-Commerce, Javascript, HTML, CSS and Windows System.
 - 💻 I’m looking to collaborate on The community in Stackoverflow, Github and Rocketseat discord Community;
 - 🤔 I’m looking for help with French language.
 - 📫 How to reach me: ... 	ibandim@outlook.com or https://www.linkedin.com/in/isaac-costa-67929716a/,